top of page

 When a teenager breaks a rule, the teenager demonstrates that he/she is not responsible enough to handle the rule.
 Therefore, the teenager is prevented from breaking the rule again.

-If Michael has trouble fighting with his brother, then Michael must stay in [specified room] for a specified period of time when his brother is home so Michael won’t be tempted to fight with him.
+• If Michael has trouble fighting with his brother, he must stay in [specified room] for a specified period of time when his brother is home so he won’t be tempted to fight with him.

 You may think this is harsh.
 It isn't because once your child believes you're serious, your child will be obedient to the rule.
 Arguing, fighting, and stonewalling will end, and everyone will be happier.